 “Research suggests that getting jacked is best accomplished by addressing three primary factors: mechanical tension, muscle damage, and metabolic stress,” says Clayton.
-(You can read more about each of these things on the next page—they’re all incorporated in this routine.)
+(You can read more about each of these things below—they’re all incorporated in this routine.)

 “This workout provides a fairly high amount of volume (total weight lifted = weight x sets x reps) in a short amount of time,” explains Clayton.
 In addition, it has a variety of exercises and incorporates drop-sets—a research-backed way to create metabolic stress.
 “If you push yourself, you will see a noticeable increase in the size of your biceps,” assures Clayton.

 As you move through the exercises below, be sure to use a full range of motion and don’t “skip the negatives.” (aka, be mindful of the eccentric phase of the movement.)
 Also, Clayton suggests varying the speed of movement and rest periods throughout in order to keep your muscles guessing.